vinfante1346/visualizations/README.md

 <img src="https://sfquickstarts.s3.us-west-1.amazonaws.com/misc/mcp/dash-dark-mcp-copilot.gif"/>

+# Cortex Services

+Instances of Cortex Search (in `search_services` section) and Cortex Analyst (in `analyst_services` section) of the configuration file will be served as tools.
+Leave these sections blank to omit such tools.

+Ensure all services have accurate databases and schema names.
+Ideal descriptions are both highly descriptive and mutually exclusive.
+Columns and limits are optional for search services.

+The `semantic_model` value in analyst services should be a fully-qualified semantic view OR semantic YAML file in a Snowflake stage:
+- For a semantic view: `MY_DATABASE.MY_SCHEMA.MY_SEMANTIC_VIEW`
+- For a semantic YAML file: `@MY_DATABASE.MY_SCHEMA.MY_STAGE/my_semantic_file.yaml` (**Note the `@`.**)

 # Object Management

 The MCP server includes dozens of tools narrowly scoped to fulfill basic operation management.
 It is recommended to use Snowsight directly for advanced object management.

 The MCP server currently supports **creating**, **dropping**, **creating or altering**, **describing**, and **listing** the below object types.
+**To enable these tools, set `object_manager` to True in the configuration file under `other_services`.**

 ```
 - Database